VirusTotal/yara/docs/yarapython.rst

     :param int which_callbacks: An integer that indicates in which cases the callback function must be called.
 Possible values are ``yara.CALLBACK_ALL``, ``yara.CALLBACK_MATCHES`` and ``yara.CALLBACK_NON_MATCHES``.
-    :raises YaraTimeoutError: If the timeout was reached.
+    :raises yara.TimeoutError: If the timeout was reached.
-    :raises YaraError: If an error occurred during the scan.
+    :raises yara.Error: If an error occurred during the scan.

   .. py:method:: save(...)